-The application of the concept of 'beneficial legislation' to the practices and procedures of the RMA
+The concept of 'beneficial legislation' and the RMA

 Veterans' Entitlements Act 1986 as "beneficial legislation"

 - 1. The Veterans' Entitlements Act 1986 (VEA) establishes a scheme whereby the Commonwealth of Australia is liable to pay pensions, benefits or allowances to veterans who have eligible service and have suffered an injury or a disease as a result of that service. - 2.
 It has long been acknowledged that the VEA and its predecessors are beneficial legislation.
 Effectively, this is a term used to refer to legislation which gives some benefit to a person and thereby remedies some perceived injustice.
 As well as veterans legislation, the commonly cited examples are social welfare and pension legislation, Workers Compensation Acts and the like.